staubibr/arslab-web/app-gis/readme.md

 [![Demo CountPages alpha](/app-gis/demo.gif)](https://youtu.be/liGqAIcnNUo)
 - Open the [GIS Simulation Explorer](https://staubibr.github.io/arslab-dev/app-gis/index.html) in Chrome
 - OpenStreetMap will automatically load the world map
+- Before Loading Simulations
+  - You can change the number of classes and color scale
 - Load Simulation
   1. Insert your simulation results (txt) and wait until the program alerts you that you may now move to step 2
   2. Insert your GeoJSON layer
+  3. OPTIONAL: Repeat steps 2 and 3 to insert more simulations
+- Manipulating Simulations
+  - By default, the current simulation to be manipulated is the most recently entered one
+  - The current simulation can be selected which will allow you to:
-- Once everything appears to be loaded, you may download the simulation object as a csv file, cycle through different timestamps of the SIR simulation, change layer/legend coloring, and view attributes by clicking census subdivisions
+    - Download simulation object as a csv file
+    - Cycle through different timestamps of the SIR simulation
+    - Change legend
+    - Change color
+    - View attributes by clicking census subdivisions
+- Layer switcher (icon in the top right corner of the OpenStreetMap)
+  - Use this for changing between simulations

 ## Getting Started (Developers):